 Currently, we are offering subscribing clients Influencer Quadrants that span the following three major segments.

 - Technology, Media and Telecom

 - Transportation & Shipping

 So why is a tool like the Influencer Quadrant needed and who’s going to benefit?

 Well, it really boils down to the fact that AR is increasingly about the visibility connected to tracking metrics associated to influencers’ impact on purchasing behaviour.
 Even high-tech PR firms and investor relations experts are interested in gaining insight and seeing trends in analyst research since they anticipate trends in media and investor awareness.

 The share of voice reflects the frequency with which companies are mentioned in the research.
 Research is often shared and mentioned in social media, and so online influencers are often amplifiers for analyst research.
 As a result, fewer mentions in analyst research also produce a smaller ‘signal’ to be ‘amplified’ through sharing and conversation in social media.

-If you want to know if your firm is sitting pretty or needs to pull its socks up when it comes to influencing the market then think of giving the Influence Quadrant a whirl.
+If you want to know if your firm is sitting pretty or needs to pull its socks up when it comes to influencing the market then think of giving the Influencer Quadrant a whirl.
 You can see where you stand and what steps need to be taken to stay at the top of the chart.

 To get your hands on each new Influencer Quadrant, or one in particular, please contact us.